Myanmar says Rohingya minority will get COVID-19 vaccine

 Government spokesman Maj.
 Gen. Zaw Min Tun made the announcement at a news conference in the capital Naypyitaw, where he also said the authorities are trying to vaccinate 50% of the country’s population this year.

-Health authorities on Thursday reported 2,635 more confirmed COVID-19 cases, bringing the total to 383,514 since the pandemic began.
-There were 113 new deaths to bring the total to 14,850.
+Health authorities on Thursday reported 2,635 more COVID-19 cases, bringing the total to 383,514 since the pandemic began.
+Another 113 deaths brought the total to 14,850.
 About 8.2% of the country’s 54 million people have received at least one dose of vaccine, according to the website “Our World in Data,” which compiles global statistics..

 More than 700,000 Rohingya fled to neighboring Bangladesh after security forces in Buddhist-majority Myanmar in August 2017 began their harsh crackdown following an attack by insurgents.
 The crackdown included rapes, killings and the torching of thousands of homes.